 Atlantic City, located on the Jersey Shore, is known for its lively casinos, iconic boardwalk, fine dining, high-end shopping, world-class entertainment, and exciting nightlife.
 Whilst the city’s expansive beaches make it a great summertime destination, but there are so many things to do in Atlantic City in the winter that make it a great vacation spot all year round.

 The ocean breezes make Atlantic City cool in the winter.
 So you’ll want to spend the majority of your time inside.
 Yes, a walk on the boardwalk or beach can be nice if the sun is out, but you’ll spend most of your time inside.
 Thankfully, there’s still plenty to do.

 Here are 20 of the top things to do in Atlantic City in the winter!

-Built in 1857, this impressive structure is one of the oldest lighthouses in the country and New Jersey’s tallest, standing at 171 feet high.
+Built in 1857, this impressive structure is one of the oldest lighthouses in NJ (and the country) and New Jersey’s tallest, standing at 171 feet high.
 For a small fee, visitors can climb the 228 steps to the top of the lighthouse for some breathtaking views of the city skyline.
 You will also be able to see the lighthouse’s original first-order fixed Fresnel lens that was first lit in 1857.
 The lighthouse was deactivated in 1933 and, although the light still shines every night, it is no longer an active navigational aid.

 There is free parking and admission to the surrounding grounds, a replica of the Lightkeeper’s dwellings, a gift shop, and the original Oil House.
 Don’t forget to check out the educational museum with exhibits on ocean life, shipwrecks, keepers and lighthouse history, local memorabilia, and restoration photos.
 A fascinating outing for all with some spectacular views of the city!

 Even during the cooler winter months, you can always go for a swim in Atlantic City!
 The ocean might be a little too cold for comfort, but many of the hotels and casinos offer indoor pools with fantastic views.
 Depending on your mood and company, the indoor pools can either be a relaxing way to spend a winter’s afternoon or a fun and lively place to have a few drinks before a night out.